Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 SCHEDULE = '3 minute'
-COMMENT = 'Ingests Incoming Staging Datafiles into Staging Table' as copy into CC_TRANS_STAGING from @VHOL PATTERN='.*SNOW_.*';
+COMMENT = 'Ingests Incoming Staging Datafiles into Staging Table' as copy into CC_TRANS_STAGING from @VHOL_STAGE PATTERN='.*SNOW_.*';
 ```
-Note:  Snowflake does track what files in a stage it has already processed for a period of time, but if you get thousands and thousands of files in your stage you don't want this process to sort through them for each run of the Task.
-Using "PURGE" is a way to delete them during the COPY INTO step, or can create a separate step to archive or delete these files on your preferred schedule.
+Note:  Snowflake does track what files in a stage it has already processed for a period of time, but, if you get thousands and thousands of files in your stage, you don't want this process to sort through them for each run of the Task.
+Using "PURGE" is a way to delete them during the COPY INTO step, or you can create a separate step to archive or delete these files on your preferred schedule.

 ### i)  Check Staging Table, View, and Stream
 Query Staging Table and its Stream tracking changes, before running Process Task.
 Note before and after row counts.